 Midwest Writers Workshop is formatted into Part I and Part II.
-The one-day Part I Intensive Sessions are scheduled for Thursday, July 24.
-These six genre-specific learning sessions are designed for writers serious about pursuing a given genre.
+The one-day Part I Intensive Sessions are scheduled for Thursday, July 23.
+These genre-specific learning sessions are designed for writers serious about pursuing a given genre.
 You will spend the day with the instructor and other writers who share your interest.
 The Part I Intensive small-group sessions are limited to small class sizes.
 They fill up rapidly so respond quickly.
-The cost for Part I is only $150 and includes lunch.
+The cost for Part I is only $155 and includes lunch.

 2014 Part I Intensive Sessions